Will I Look Good With a Nose Piercing?

-When it comes to nose piercings, it really doesn’t matter whether you have a large nose, a button nose, a crooked nose, or a straight nose.
+When it comes to nose piercings, it really doesn’t matter whether you have a large nose, a button nose, a crooked nose or a straight nose.
 Nose piercings are suitable for all facial structures.

-If you’re unsure that the standard nostril stud or hoop is right for you, don’t worry—you have several options.
+If you’re unsure whether the standard nostril stud or hoop is right for you, don’t worry—you have several options.
 Remember, you could always get a second opinion from your professional piercer, who will be more than happy to help you figure out what will suit you best.